MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-05-02-oo-polymorphism.md

 ### Questions?

-+How are you going to build your MixedDeck?
++ How are you going to build your MixedDeck?
-+You may struggle to get access to the cards in the existing AnimalDeck and PlayingCardDeck classes
++ You may struggle to get access to the cards in the existing AnimalDeck and PlayingCardDeck classes

 Notes: